-- A-level Music at grade A, or Grade 7 Music Theory at pass and A-level English Literature or English Literature and Language
+- A-level Music or Grade 7 Music Theory at pass and A-level English Literature or English Literature and Language

 - Students wishing to take Solo Performance options will need to be of Grade 8 level in performance at point of entry.

-- At least five GCSEs at grade A*- C or 9-4 including English and Mathematics.
+- Five GCSEs graded A*-C or 9-4 including English and Maths.